 Does an ex-spouse have to stay on an employee's health plan until the next open enrollment period if the employee doesn't promptly notify the company of a divorce?

-"In most cases, an ex-spouse is terminated from the plan and notified of their COBRA continuation rights at the time that the employee notifies their employer of the divorce," Lieberman says.
+"In most cases, an ex-spouse is terminated from the plan and notified of their COBRA continuation rights

 Can an employer kick someone off the company health plan when they're eligible for Medicare?